Introduction

 While AI21 Labs offers powerful tools and models, it’s important to note that their enterprise-grade solutions are typically tailored to meet specific business requirements.

-They do, however, provide flexible usage-based pricing models and free trials to help businesses get started.
+AI21 Labs, however, provides flexible usage-based pricing models and free trials to help businesses get started.

 When to use the Jamba-Instruct AI Model?